koskenni/twol/docs/intro.rst

     {kØ'}:k /<= _ Vi Closed ;
     All positive examples accepted

-In effect, the result indicates that the rules were consistent with the examples.
+In effect, the result indicates that the rules were quite consistent with the examples.

 ----------
 References